 Andrew S. McCallion, PhD

 Dr. Andrew McCallion is an associate professor of molecular and comparative pathobiology at the Johns Hopkins University School of Medicine.
 His research focuses on applying functional genetics to human development and disease.
-Dr. McCallion was part of a research team at Johns Hopkins that identified the two genes that cause Hirschsprung disease, an inherited intestinal disorder.
+Dr. McCallion was part of a research team at Johns Hopkins whose work explained the interactions between multiple genes resulting in Hirschsprung disease, common disorder with complex genetic inheritance patterns.
+This work serves as a model for the dissection of common complex disease.

 His research focuses on making the connection between gene sequence (and variation therein) and phenotype through the integrated use of contemporary genomic strategies and model systems (mouse, zebrafish and cell culture).